virtual-disk-array/vda_doc/source/Introduction.rst

 cn_agent
 ^^^^^^^^
-The cn_agent runs on cn.
+The cn_agent runs on the Controller Node (cn).
 It accepts rpc from portal and monitor, sends API to spdk application, creates/deletes resources for the controllers of the virtual disk arrays.

 dn_agent
 ^^^^^^^^
-The dn_agent runs on cn.
+The dn_agent runs on the Disk Node (dn).
 It accepts rpc from portal and monitor, sends API to spdk application, creates/deletes resources for the disks of the virtual disk array.

 View from the data plane
 ------------------------